EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Overview {#sym-overview}

-EDHOC supports authentication with pre-shared keys.
+EDHOC supports authentication with pre-shared keys (authentication method = 4, see {{method-types}}).
 The Initiator and the Responder are assumed to have a pre-shared key (PSK) with a good amount of randomness and the requirement that:

 * Only the Initiator and the Responder SHALL have access to the PSK,